Childhood Development Stages: Learning and Development

 This stage is from 11 years and upwards.

-In the following video from the Center on the Developing Child at Harvard University features Director Jack P. Shonkoff, M.D explaining the relationship between childhood development stages and the brain and different brain areas.
+In the following video from the Center on the Developing Child at Harvard University features Director Jack P. Shonkoff, M.D explaining the relationship between child development stages and the brain and different brain areas.

 Every child will progress through each childhood development stage in order, but it’s important to remember that each child is different, so that manner or time that it takes a child to develop these skills may vary- and that’s OK!
 Progression through the 4 childhood development stages of development can occur at different rates; some faster than others.
 We all have a unique cognitive profile, some cognitive skills can be weaker than others.
 A cognitive assessment can help us to identify which of our cognitive skills are weaker.
 This enables us to tailor our cognitive training, and improve our weaker skills.
 If you are looking to strengthen your cognitive skills, why not try some a personalized cognitive brain training through awesome brain games!
 CogniFit is a scientifically validated tool for assessing cognitive processes and training.
 If you are concerned that about your cognitive abilities or the development of a child, it is important to seek professional advice.